 The only way would be to start tracking our expenses.

 Initially, we just wanted to know when our outgoings exceeded our salaries.
 So I created a simple template and printed two copies of it, one for each of us.
 They had 4 columns:

 - Item Cost

 - Cumulative amount spent

-At the beginning, we just wanted a simple way to notice when our outgoings exceeded our salaries.
 So our life didn’t change – we continued going out and buying stuff just as much as before.
-The only difference was that, at the end of the day, we would write down how much we had spent during the day.
+The only difference was that every evening we would write down how much we had spent during the day.